 Graduate School of Biomedical Sciences

 The Master of Medical Science program is offered at both the Erie and Bradenton campuses and provides coursework integrating basic and clinical sciences.
-The Master of Science in Biomedical Science program is offered at the Erie campus to current medical students and provides a structured curriculum to medical students interested in a career as a physician-researcher.
+The Master of Science in Biomedical Science program is offered at the Erie campus to students enrolled in the College of Medicine and offers a structured curriculum to students interested in a career as a physician-researcher.
 The Master of Science in Medical Education is an online program that creates educator-scholar leaders and education specialists.
 The Master of Science in Nursing-Clinical Nurse Leader Program is delivered entirely through distance education with the clinical component completed at a facility within the LECOM Clinical Affiliate Network that is closest to the student’s home, or their employer.

 Continue to grow with LECOM

 The MSMEd program is for those who desire to become educator-scholar leaders with emphasis on teaching the next generation of healthcare providers, patient education, leadership and research.
-Past students included current medical, pharmacy, and dental students, transitional rotating interns, off-cycle graduates, and international medical graduates who desire to strengthen their applications for residency by having a thesis-based research project, designated research mentor, and additional skill sets centered around helping health care providers and patients learn.
-Also, students will learn a unique set of skills to support success in residency.MORE ABOUT THE Master of Science in Medical Education
+Past students included current medical, pharmacy, and dental students, transitional rotating interns, international medical school graduates (IMGs), and off-cycle medical school graduates who desired to strengthen their applications for residency by having a thesis-based research project, designated research mentor, and conference presentations.MORE ABOUT THE Master of Science in Medical Education

 LECOM offers a one-year, non-thesis Master of Medical Science (MMS) degree in Erie, PA, and the Bradenton, FL campus.
 The mission of the MMS program is to academically, scientifically, and professionally prepare students to be acceptable applicants into the LECOM College of Osteopathic Medicine, School of Dental Medicine, or School of Pharmacy.MORE ABOUT THE Master of Medical Science